james-hu/aws-serverless-dataflow/README.md

   PATH  [default: dataflow] path for putting generated website files

 OPTIONS
-  -c, --cloud-formation  survey CloudFormation stack information (this takes
+  -c, --cloud-formation          survey CloudFormation stack information (this
-                         more time)
+                                 takes more time)

   -d, --debug                    output debug messages

   -h, --help                     show CLI help

-  -i, --include=include  [default: *] wildcard patterns for domain names and ARN
+  -i, --include=include          [default: *] wildcard patterns for domain names
-                         of Lambda functions/SNS topics/SQS queues that should be includeed
+                                 and ARN of Lambda functions/SNS topics/SQS
+                                 queues that should be includeed

+  -l, --parallelism=parallelism  [default: 8] approximately how many AWS API
+                                 calls are allowed at the same time

-  -p, --port=port        [default: 8002] port number of the local http server
+  -p, --port=port                [default: 8002] port number of the local http
-                         for preview
+                                 server for preview

   -q, --quiet                    no console output

-  -r, --region=region    AWS region (required if you don't have AWS_REGION
+  -r, --region=region            AWS region (required if you don't have
-                         environment variable configured)
+                                 AWS_REGION environment variable configured)

-  -s, --server           start a local http server and open a browser for
+  -s, --server                   start a local http server and open a browser
-                         pre-viewing generated website
+                                 for pre-viewing generated website

   -v, --version                  show CLI version

-  -x, --exclude=exclude  wildcard patterns for domain names and ARN of Lambda
+  -x, --exclude=exclude          wildcard patterns for domain names and ARN of
-                         functions/SNS topics/SQS queues that should be excluded
+                                 Lambda functions/SNS topics/SQS queues that
+                                 should be excluded

 DESCRIPTION
   This command line tool can visualise AWS serverless (Lambda, API Gateway, SNS,